SCPF-Bot/SCPF-Bot.github.io/pages/revanced/home.md

 <h4> <p align="center"> Patch Information </p> </h4>

+Note:

+All the patches that is <del>crossed out</del> in the patch list are the patches that isn't applied in the patching process or currently work in progress.

 #### `YouTube`
 - Always repeats the playing video again.
 - Spoofs the YouTube or Vanced client to prevent playback issues.